-Countrywide accounted for nearly one in five of all mortgaged homes in the United States, which was almost five percent (5%) of the nation’s GDP.
-Thus, because it was heavily reliant on home mortgages for its source of income, and because of the massive collapse and recession around 2007-2008, Countrywide very rapidly fell into financial distress.
-To save the day, and the borrowers who had borrowed through Countrywide, Bank of America purchased Countrywide for a little over four billion dollars in 2008, creating Bank of America Home Loans in the process.Products and Services Offered by Countrywide
+Countrywide once accounted for nearly one in five of all mortgaged homes in the United States, which was almost five percent (5%) of the nation’s GDP (gross domestic product).
+Thus, because the company relied heavily on profitable home mortgages as a source of income that was greatly impacted by the massive collapse and recession around 2007-2008, Countrywide fell rapidly into financial distress.
+To save bankers, mortgage lenders, and mortgage holders, Bank of America purchased Countrywide for more than $4 billion in 2008, transferring accounts from Countrywide to Bank of America (BofA) Home Loans.

 - Financial Services: BofA Home Loans also provides a multitude of general financial services, including but not limited to loan production, loan servicing, and loan closings.

 Lynda Sacks v.
-Countrywide Insurance: In this case from California, the plaintiff sought to collect on disability insurance because she developed a progressive disease that resulted in immobility and an inability to focus.
+Countrywide Insurance: In this California case, the plaintiff sought to collect on disability insurance because she developed a progressive disease that resulted in immobility and an inability to focus.
 Countrywide denied her coverage because it said that her primary occupation was not in jeopardy due to her permanent sedentary status.
 To this, the plaintiff claimed that Countrywide’s interpretation of boilerplate language in her plan violated Employee Retirement Income Security Act of 1974 (ERISA) and that she should be barred from benefits as a result.
-The court agreed and found that a plain reading of her plan should, combined with the nature of her injury, should allow her to collect under the policy.
+The court agreed and found that a plain reading of her plan should, combined with the nature of her injury, allow her to collect under the policy.